jorishr/notes-on-javascript/object_oriented_programming/object_creation-patterns.md

 The keyword new is crucial:
 - it creates a new empty object
-- sets the value of the this keyword to refere to the newly created object
+- sets the value of the this keyword to refer to the newly created object
 - adds "return this" to the constructor function so the that it  returns the newly created object
 - adds a `__proto__` property to the object.
 This links the newly created object to the prototype property on the constructor function.

-Thus we use the new keyword to create a new excution context for each new object that is created.
+Thus we use the new keyword to create a new execution context for each new object that is created.
 The new keyword sets the keyword this to refer to the current object instance.
 ```js
 function PersonConstructor(name, age, email){